Science & Technology Expansion Program

 STEP scholars will conduct research in the summer before their first year at Armstrong.
 If you are interested in any major offered by the College (biology, chemistry, computer science, engineering, information technology, mathematics, physics, or psychology) or are interested in pre-professional programs (such as pre-medicine, pre-dentistry and pre-veterinary science), you are encouraged to complete an application for this exciting and competitive program.

-Students selected as STEP scholars will live on-campus for six weeks from June 14-July 29, 2013 free of charge (5 meals per week are included) and will be paid a stipend of $300 each week.
+Students selected as STEP scholars will live on-campus for six weeks from June 16-July 25, 2014 free of charge (5 meals per week are included) and will be paid a stipend of $300 each week.
 Our dorms rooms are traditional in size and an additional meal plan is available for purchase, and full kitchens are available down the hall.
 Students will perform a research project in collaboration with Armstrong faculty and upperclassmen particularly skilled in mentoring young scientists.
-Spread over the entire six weeks, STEP scholars will attend an intensive mathematics program (SEAM) that will prepare them for the college-level mathematics required of all majors in the college.
+Students will also revceive a refresher course in mathematics (no credit) that will help prepare them for teh rigors of College level mathematics.

-The combination of the summer research opportunity, the mentoring by faculty and students, the lasting friendships made with other STEP scholars, and the math camp are designed to make the transition to college smoother and to help STEP scholars prepare for the rigorous study that will follow during freshman year.
+The combination of the summer research opportunity, the mentoring by faculty and students, the lasting friendships made with other STEP scholars is designed to make the transition to college smoother and to help STEP scholars prepare for the rigorous study that will follow during freshman year.
 STEP scholars will be required to follow rules and guidelines for proper work ethic and behavior while at AASU and set an example for other AASU science and technology students.